£10.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Sprint water bottle cages (or bidon holders if you prefer), hailing from Taiwan and in production during the 1990s (yet still new & unused after all this time).
-Made from aluminium and weighing in at 120 grams (the weight and price displayed are for a pair of cages).
+Silva bar tape (or grip, or wrap if you prefer), hailing from Italy and in production during the 1990s (yet still new & unused after all this time!).
+Supplied as shown in the photos, enough tape to cover a set of drop bars.
 The perfect finishing touch for your classic bike, but great for bikes of the non-classic variety too!

 OVERVIEW